solutionforest/laravel-project-starter/README.md

 * Install the packages after you get in to the web service container
 * ``` composer install```
 ---

+* laravel paginator is now default to use Tailwind CSS, please uncomment the "Paginator::useBootstrap();" at "AppServiceProvider" if you want to use the boostrap style

 Any problem, please contact alan@solutionforest.net